segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 # Continious integration

 Continuous integration (CI) is the practice of merging all developers' working copies to a shared branch regularly.
 Ideally building, testing and deployment is automated.
 We will be doing a lot of testing as we build our SPA right from simple complications and serving right through to automated unit testing.

+Watch CI Explained (20 minutes): https://www.youtube.com/watch?v=XusC2o-Y_fU

+To note: you're not expected to build everything in the introduction video, or in a way that is fully automated, however, it's important that your team has some coverage at all of the stages:

+src(Dev) -> build -> release(Staging) -> production(Live)

-In your teams you will need to:
+In your teams as a minimum you will need to:

-1.Implement version control of your choice (Git, Bitbucket, SVN, etc).
+1.Implement version control of your choice (Git, Bitbucket, SVN, etc) and setup Dev, Staging and Live branches.
+2.Setup Staging and Live environments aligned to Staging and Live branches.
-2.Write tests for the critical components in your code base (and treat your tests as production code).
+3.Write tests for the critical components in your code base (and treat your tests as production code).
+These tests should cover UAT (User Acceptance) and functional/unit tests.
-3.Get a suitable continuous integration and delivery service that will enable you to run those precious tests on every push to the repository and also deploy your builds where you need them.
+4.Get a suitable continuous integration and delivery service that will enable you to run those tests on every push to the repository and also deploy your builds where you need them.

-The benefits are fast feedback, no surprises, detect issues early & improve testability.
+There are tools such as Jenkins and Gitlab which can be used to automate the CI pipeline, however, this is not necessary and isn't covered in detail in this set of workshops.
+You might want to explore these tools as a team.
+The benefits of doing it this way are fast feedback, no surprises, detect issues early & improve testability.
 We will be covering 1,2 and some elements of 3, however, it's important that as a team you agree how best testing should work on your system.

+# Version control

+## Branches and stages

+Your git repo will allow you to create branches.
+As a minimum your team will need a master branch which is setup by default.
+It's probably easiest if this master is used as your development branch and it should be the most current version of the code shared by all developers.
+You will also need to have Live and Staging branches to allow a CI process.
+Live and Staging should also have corresponding 'environments' which we are configuring using Docker.
+Environments (eg served files/running systems) allow the code produced to be tested.
+So 'branches' should match up with 'environments' as follows:

+### Live (live branch)

+Your Live branch should be a version of your code which is production ready.
+The contents of your Express API, Angular dist and Mongo scripts should be fully tested and ready to serve 'customers' in this state.
+Your docker compose and dockerfiles should create instances which will serve exactly the features required to your customers.

+### Staging (staging branch)

+Your Staging or sometimes called 'release' version should be where you complete a significant set of user tests and unit tests.
+Staging is your first opportunity to make sure that there are no issues with the feature you're deploying from your dev branch - but before pushing code to Live!
+Once fully tested staging features are merged with Live by the RO or PO.

+### Dev (master branch)

+Your dev branch is where the work happens!
+Usually the 'environment' for this stage is on developer's local machines serving locally (or via a Docker container).
+As developers we spend most of our time in development.
+When in development, you create a feature branch (off of development), complete the feature, and then merge back into development.
+This can then be added to the final version by merging into Staging.
+Therefore in reality a developer might also have lots of 'local' sub branches of the main dev branch -> but they should only merge and commit code they are happy with and is finalised.

+Beacause this 'dev' branch should be updated by all your developers and will be a working, moving copy of the latest shared version of your code.
+Perhaps using the 'Master' branch as your 'dev' is a good idea as when commits are accepted onto your dev (master) branch they should then be merged onto your staging environment for proper testing.

 ## Setting upstream repository